 Grilled Chicken Quesadilla with grilled chicken, shredded cheese, salsa, and sour cream.
 Calories: 1095.
 Fat: 64

-Bottom line: if you want good, (Americanized) Mexican food that is healthy and made with quality ingredients your BEST option is to make it at home, (like these delicious easy chicken enchiladas!!!).
+Bottom line: If you want good, (Americanized) Mexican food that is healthy and made with quality ingredients you can absolutely make it at home (like these delicious easy chicken enchiladas!!!) or you can plan ahead and choose some healthy options at Qdoba!

 But life happens!